Money for Nothing: Lyrics

 The songwriting credits are shared between Mark Knopfler and Sting.
 According to Knopfler, he used the network slogan "I want my MTV" after seeing an MTV advertisement featuring The Police and setting it to the tune of "Don't Stand So Close to Me" (written by Sting), hence the cowriting credit.
 "Sting used to come to Montserrat to go windsurfing," recalled John Illsley, "and he came up for supper at the studio.
 We played him 'Money for Nothing' and he turned round and said, 'You've done it this time, you bastards.'
 Mark said if he thought it was so good, why didn't he go and add something to it.
 He did his bit there and then."

 Sting elaborated on his co-writing credit in a 1987 interview:

 Mark [Knopfler] asked me to go in the studio and sing this line, "I want my MTV."
 He gave me the melody, and I thought, "Oh, great, 'Don't Stand So Close to Me', that's a nice quote, it's fun."
 So I did it, and thought nothing of it, until my publishers, Virgin - who I've been at war with for years and who I have no respect for - decided that was a song they owned, 'Don't Stand So Close to Me'.
 They said that they wanted a percentage of the song, much to my embarrassment.
 So they took it.

 However, keyboardist Alan Clark claims the "I want my MTV" intro was his idea and not Knopfler's.
 According to him, the song originally began with the guitar riff, and then he developed the intro on keyboards and sang "I want my MTV" on top during a break in rehearsals for the album.

 Music video

 The song's music video features early computer animation.

 The music video for the song features early 3D computer animation illustrating the lyrics.
 The video was one of the first uses of computer-animated human characters and was groundbreaking at the time of its release.

-Two other music videos are also featured within "Money for Nothing".
-The Hungarian pop band Első Emelet and their video "Állj, Vagy Lövök!" ("Stop or I'll Shoot!") appears as "Baby, Baby" by "First Floor" during the second verse (The name "első emelet" translates to "first floor", and the song is credited as being on "Magyar Records": "Magyar" means "Hungarian" in the Hungarian language.)
-The other one is fictional, "Sally" by the "Ian Pearson Band".
-The fictional album for the first video was listed as "Turn Left" and the second was "Hot Dogs".
-For the second video, the record company appears as "Rush Records", and it was filmed on Fisherman's Bastion, Budapest, Hungary.
+The video makes references to the following (nonexistent) songs, bands, albums, and labels: